 Ask if you have had the blood test that checks for the hepatitis C virus.
 This could be the hepatitis C RNA test or the core antigen test.
 Find out the type (genotype) of hepatitis C you have.
 The hepatitis C genotypes are 1a, 1b, 2, 3, 4, 5 and 6.
-Your genotype might affect what medicines can be used if you get treated for hepatitis C. Talk about your treatment options.
-For example, if and when to start treatment the type of medicine that might be used if you get treated for hepatitis C if the cost of the medicine will be covered Have your liver checked for damage.
-This could mean having a physical exam, a scan of your liver (FibroScan), or blood tests Ask if you need to see a doctor who is a hepatitis C specialist Check that your vaccinations are up to date, including hepatitis A and B and the flu.
-Ask how to protect yourself from other infections, such as HIV or other genotypes of hepatitis C. If you take vitamins, herbal preparations or over-the-counter medications ask your doctor about which ones are safe for the liver.
+Your genotype might affect what medicines can be used to treat your hepatitis C. Talk about your treatment options.
+For example, when to start treatment the type of medicine that is best for you how the cost of the medicine will be covered Have your liver checked for damage.
+This could mean having a physical exam, a scan of your liver (FibroScan), or blood tests.
+Ask if you need to see a doctor who is a hepatitis C specialist.
+Check that your vaccinations are up to date, including hepatitis A and B and the flu.
+Ask how to protect yourselfrom other infections, such as HIV or other genotypes of hepatitis C. If you take vitamins, herbal preparations or over-the- counter medications ask your doctor about which ones are safe for the liver.